BrainAnnex/brain-annex/README.md

     which means the python executable will only use this environment’s packages and settings.]

     (venv) $ pip3 install -r requirements.txt   (IMPORTANT: no worries about "ERROR: Failed building wheel for neo4j"; it automatically recovers from it!)

     (venv) $ pip3 list                          (to see all the installed packages; note that neo4j is there, in spite of the earlier error message)
     (venv) $ deactivate                         (to leave the context of the new virtual environment)

+In case of failures during the installation, try:

+    (venv) pip install --upgrade pip
+    (venv) pip install wheel

 **Starting Brain Annex**

-The first order of business is to Connect to the Neo4j Database from Python.
+The first order of business is to connect to the Neo4j Database from Python.

 To do that, you must set the following Environment Variables: